 But it's not all bad news.
-While you can no longer change or cancel these fares (after a flexible policy brought on by the pandemic ended in early 2021) and you won’t get free upgrades even with Delta Medallion Status, you can bring a carry-on bag no problem – and that’s not always a sure thing with these fares.
-Plus, there's even a way to pick a seat for free when flying Delta basic economy.
+While you can no longer change or cancel these fares for free, you can pay a fee to cancel for a Delta eCredit.
+Plus, Delta basic economy fares still allow you to bring a carry-on bag onboard .. and there's even a sneaky way to pick a seat for free when flying Delta basic economy.

-Let's take deeper dive into what's included and everything you need to know about Delta Basic Economy: what you get, what you don't, and how to beat these no-frills fares.
+Let's take a deeper dive into what's included and everything you need to know about Delta Basic Economy: What you get, what you don't, how it stacks up against Delta's Main Cabin tickets – and most importantly, how to beat these no-frills fares.

 What's Included with Delta Basic Economy?